typesense/typesense-website/new-site/docs-site/content/0.19.0/guide/typesense-dynamodb.md

 See the [Typesense API](../api/README.md) documentation for detailed information about all the parameters available to create collections and documents.

 ::: tip
 Install all your dependencies using `pip install <dependency-name> -t .`.
-This will install all the dependencies for the function in the current directory.
+This will install all the dependencies for the function in the current directory, which is what Lambda expects.
 :::

-After this zip your current directory and upload it to your Lambda function.
+After this, zip up your current directory and upload it to your Lambda function via the AWS Console.

-You can also do this using AWS CLI,
+You can also do this using AWS CLI:

-* Get the ARN for the the execution role you created.
+* Get the ARN for the execution role you created:
     ```bash
     aws iam get-role --role-name YourLambdaRole
     ```
-    In output, look for ARN,
+    In the output, look for the ARN:
     ```json
     ...
     "Arn": "arn:aws:iam::region:role/service-role/YourLambdaRole"
     ...
     ```

-* Now, create the Lambda function
+* Now, create the Lambda function:

     ```bash
     aws lambda create-function \
       --region us-east-2 \
       --function-name YourLambdaFunction \
       --zip-file fileb://YourZipFile.zip \
       --role YourRoleARN \
       --handler lambda_function.lambda_handler \
       --timeout 5 \
       --runtime python3.7
     ```

-Make sure to test the function with a set of sample events before enabling the trigger.

 ## Step 5: Setup up a trigger

-Now, navigate to your DynamoDB table in the AWS Console, then visit the Triggers section and add this existing Lambda function to that table.
+Now, navigate to your DynamoDB table in the AWS Console, visit the Triggers section and add this existing Lambda function to that table.

 You can also do this using the AWS CLI: